sravanthiai/ETL_Scrabble_Project/README.md

     8: ["J", "X"],
     10: ["Q", "Z"]}

-Breaking down the problem
+# Breaking down the problem

-Step1:
+# Step1:
 Created a legacy words list as specified in the requirement.
-Step 2:
+# Step 2:
 Created a dictionary with each correspoinding word in the program.
-Step 3:
+# Step 3:
-Sorted the dictionary list and append.
+Sorted the dictionary list as desired.